 Pro and Con: You Don't Interact With Customers

-This is one of the defining elements of a permanent flea market booth—and it's also the one that can be both a pro and con.
+This is one of the defining elements of a permanent flea market booth—and it's also the one that can be both a pro and a con.

 A permanent flea market booth is ideal if you hate small talk and aren't comfortable with people you don't know.
 It's also the right choice if you tend to be pushy or easily offended.
 Either way, own it and be glad the permanent booth option exists.
 Not everyone is cut out for in-person sales.